Timdevv/Timdevv/README.md

 - 🌱 I’m learning solidity developement in my free time
 - 🔭 I'm currently working on a Web App

-- ⚡ Fun fact about me: The video game Minecraft made me start programming thanks to the programming of plugin for multiplayer server.
+- ⚡ Fun fact about me: The video game Minecraft made me start programming thanks to the creation of plugin for multiplayer server.
 Since then I have never let go of computer science

 ### Contact me 📳